 With that being said, I am proud of what I have accomplished with my body and mind over the years—especially through so many personal obstacles.

 I write this story because I want to share with women that you can get through anything if you put your mind to it.
 Stay healthy, and focus on you, and your children.
 I want women to know that even a failed marriage shall pass.
 The truth is, I still have many bad days, but I always try to focus on the positive.

 My self-care regimen involves running and body pump classes which help me deal with any negativity.
 I’ve learned that anything is possible for those who believe.
 I have my self-respect back, and I am no longer depending on a man to make me feel worthy or beautiful or capable.
 In fact, I just managed to buy my first car all on my own a month ago.

 Maybe one day my love life will get back on track; but right now, I am happy that I am doing better than ever.
 And, I realize now those people who put you down, are often those who have insecurities themselves.

 I feel this is so important for my kids to witness for their own future happiness.
 They are and always will be my top priority.
 I hope my story helps other women realize they should never give up.
 Always believe in yourself that anything is possible.

 Thank you RedLily® for giving me the opportunity to share my story from struggle to triumph.
 Although my life is certainly not perfect, I am hopeful that with determination and by setting a good example, my children will grow up to realize that going through tough times is not something to be ashamed of.

 You are awesome.

-About the Author: Amanda Rowley is a mom of three from Guelph, Ontario.
+About the Author: Rachel-Amanda Alexander is a mom of three from Guelph, Ontario.
 She loves horses, raising her kids, and going to the gym regularly.